jenkinsci/role-strategy-plugin/README.md

 #### Working with many roles
 The UI becomes slow to load when working with many roles.
 A setup with 400 item roles and one user/group assigned to each role will result in a table with 160k checkboxes.
-This will cause a high memory consumption of the browser and loading the page will take quite long (~30s and more).
+This will cause a high memory consumption of the browser and loading the page will take quite long (~ 1min and more).
 To improve the loading tooltips and table highlighting are disabled when the total number of checkboxes exceeds 40000 (that is 200 roles with 200 users/groups).

-To further improve UI response times use the filters for users and items.
+To further improve UI response times use the filters for users and roles.

+Another limitation is that when you run Jenkins via the built-in Jetty, that the max number of parameters in a form submission is 10000 and the max formsize is 200000.
+This can be increased by passing the parameter `--maxParamCount=N` to the Jenkins java call (See the [Winstone](https://github.com/jenkinsci/winstone) documentation) and setting the system property `-Dorg.eclipse.jetty.server.Request.maxFormContentSize=n` at jvm start.

 ![Assign roles](/docs/images/assignRoles.png)